15 Insanely AMAZING Day Trips from Merida

 The ADO Bus Terminal is rather nice, clean, and comfortable.
 There’s a Subway sandwich shop, a convenience store, and a coffee shop in the terminal.

-The biggest problem with this terminal is that all of the bus announcements are in Spanish.
-There are no electronic signs announcing bus departures and the buses often do not indicate on the front or side where they are going.
-Therefore, you need to ask people continuously where your bus is.
 Also, buses often depart late.
 When I was going to Campeche from Merida, my bus was supposed to leave at 10:00 AM, but it didn’t show up at the bus station until almost 11:00 AM.

 Second Class Buses

 You can get the second class (segunda clase) buses through various companies.
-These include Oriente, Noreste, Sur, Mayab.
+They include Oriente, Noreste, Sur, Mayab.
 These buses leave from ADO Bus Terminal (Google Maps) on Calle 70 between Calle 69 and 71, Noreste Bus Terminal (Google Maps) on Calle 67 between Calle 50 and 52, and Terminal 50 Oriente (Google Maps) on Calle 50 between Calle 65 and 67.

 The buses to Progreso leave from the Auto Progreso station (Google Maps) on Calle 62 between Calle 65 and 67.